JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/time-and-windows-in-ksql-queries.md

 -   When a producer record is created, it contains no timestamp, by default.
 -   The producer can set the timestamp on the record explicitly.
--   If the timestamp isn\'t set when the producer application calls the `producer.send()` method, the current wall-clock time is set automatically.
+-   If the timestamp isn't set when the producer application calls the `producer.send()` method, the current wall-clock time is set automatically.